Monday Morning Weather Report

-High of 87° with a low of 66° with a 3% chance of rain this morning turning to zero this afternoon
+High of 88° with a low of 69° with a 16% chance of rain this morning rising to a 30% chance this afternoon

-According to the National Weather Service, there is a 3% chance of it raining this morning.
-Later in the day, the chances of precipitation drop to 0%.
+According to the National Weather Service, there is a 16% chance of it raining this morning.
+Later in the day, the chances of precipitation rise to 30%.

 This has been your weather report brought to you by the National Weather Service and your hometown, legal newspaper of record over the previous 133-years, the Jackson-Breathitt County Times-Voice.